-A revolution is shaking up the healthcare industry, and if you are concerned about your own health and the health of your family, it's time you wake up too.
+A revolution is shaking up the healthcare industry, and if you are concerned about your own health and the health of your family, it's time you jump ob board too.
 Ayurveda, the science of life, is the revolution now shaking up the world of powerlessness and dependence on drugs and medication and their severe side effects.
 Not only does Ayurveda give you natural and powerful solutions to problems, Ayurveda also prescribes the most effective ways to proactively prevent ill-health and build immunity.

 What is Ayurveda, and why should you bother to learn about it?
 How can it realy transofrm your life?
 Get the answers to all your health related questions along with guidance at Health Institute Australia.